 Like cutting a whole pineapple?
 That’s $5 saved.

-Or making my own oat flour?
-That’s 30 minutes AND $3 at least because I’m not driving to Whole Foods through Atlanta traffic.
+Or making my own oat flour – that’s 30 minutes AND $3 at least because I’m not driving to the supermarket through busy traffic.

 For the same reasons, I’ve been making another baking staple for years – here’s how to make powdered sugar!